4BangerKovaaks/kovaaks-playlist-compendium/README.md

 - **4BK - STOP OVERFLICKING**	KovaaKsBobbingSalmonTroll	[Explanation](https://youtu.be/XNIYrW6dTQM)

-*(Very solid fundamental static scenario)*
+*(Very solid 30 min, fundamental static playlist, for all static needs)*

 - **4BK - Static**	KovaaKsSneakingFuchsiaImpact

+*(Conditioning meaning one/assisting scenario followed by a normal/hard version to get you used to harder scenarios)*

 - **4BK - Static Conditioning** KovaaKsBuffingWhiteJump

-*(Conditioning meaning one/assisting scenario followed by a normal/hard version to get you used to harder scenarios)*
+*(Meant to assist people who struggle with tracking AFTER flicking, common in precise TS scenarios)*

 - **4BK - Flick & Track (Targetswitching)** - KovaaKsCapturing90Crossfire

-*(Meant to assist people who struggle with tracking AFTER flicking, common in precise TS scenarios)*
+*(Meant to increase the speed of your flicks through large TS)*

 - **4BK - Speed Targetswitch (TS)** KovaaKsCarrying180Arena